Oneo64/Starlattice/Characters/Nevon.md

 Nevon is a programmer in the Kagalarian Military and is currently working on the battle automaton Kag Yakader.
 He grew up in Doryamut.

 ## Appearance
 Nevon has medium-length brown hair, dark green eyes, and fair skin.
 He wears a dark blue overcoat, dark grey pants, and a pair of black boots.
 His eyes are downturned, and his eyebrows are thick.
 Inside his overcoat, Nevon keeps a small civilian radio and a concealed plasmatic pistol (AON-9).

 ## Personality
 Nevon is described as a creative person when it comes to solutions.
 He is also good-hearted but struggles with speaking with people, especially when having a conversation with extroverts.

 ## Abilities
 #### Weaponry
-Nevon has a license for his KAG MN-12 and knows how to operate it.
+Nevon has a license for his AON-9 and knows how to operate it.

+#### Dagsar
+Nevon is an intermediate level in Dagsar, a Kagalarian martial art.
+He knows how to armlock, disarm, de-grapple, and perfom various fist strikes and leg strikes.

 #### Programming Languages
 Nevon can write in many Kagalarian programming languages, but he is the most proficient with the one that the military uses.